reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 It prepares by defining the `userId` variable, executes the method using the `userHttpRequestHelper`, and verifies the response received from the server.
 If exceptions occur, the test fails with an error message.

-{{% info title="Choosing User Defined Type Vs Built-in Type" %}}
+{{% info title="Choosing User-Defined Type Vs Built-in Type" %}}

 Typed classes offer advantages such as enhanced type safety, allowing for better code readability and preventing type-related errors.
 They also facilitate better code organization and maintainability by encapsulating related functionality within specific classes.
 However, they may introduce complexity and require additional effort for implementation.
-In contrast, built-in types like String offer simplicity and ease of use but may lack the specific functionality and type safety provided by custom typed classes.
+In contrast, built-in types like String offer simplicity and ease of use but may lack the specific functionality and type safety provided by custom-typed classes.
 The choice between typed classes and built-in types depends on factors such as project requirements, complexity, and maintainability concerns.

 {{% /info %}}

 ## Conclusion

-In this article we got familiar with the classic APIs of Apache HttpClient, we explored a multitude of essential functionalities vital for interacting with web servers.
+In this article we got familiar with the classic APIs of Apache HttpClient, and we explored a multitude of essential functionalities vital for interacting with web servers.
 From fetching paginated records to pinpointing specific data, and from determining server statuses to manipulating records, we learned a comprehensive array of HTTP methods.
 Understanding these capabilities equips us with the tools needed to navigate and interact with web resources efficiently and effectively.
 With this knowledge, our applications can communicate seamlessly with web servers, ensuring smooth data exchanges and seamless user experiences.